XtraCube/SmolMod/README.md

 An Among Us Mod that makes the map and pets bigger, so you feel smaller

 ## Compatibility
-Currently supports Among Us version 2024.3.5.
+Currently supports Among Us `2023.3.28` - `17.0.0` (`2025.9.9`).
+Probably supports future versions too.

 Also supports playing with others who do not have the mod, but they will not see the same amount of space as you.

 ### Setting the scale above 2 is not recommended.
 There are issues with higher scales